Public Speaking for Research

 Aim

-Public speaking is not an innate gift, but a skill that can be developed and “trained.”
-This workshop on Public Speaking aims to provide basic tools to help PhD students effectively present their research: through group interactions, exercises, and analysis of real situations, participants will have the opportunity to understand all the key elements behind an effective
+Public speaking is not an innate gift, but a skill that can be developed and "trained".
+This workshop on Public Speaking for Research aims to provide basic elements to help PhD students effectively present their research: participants will have the opportunity, through group interactions, exercises, and analysis of real-life situations, to understand all the elements underlying an effective public presentation.

-public presentation.
-The workshop will begin with the analysis of context (different types of audiences, the objective of the presentation, the format in which it is included, spaces and logistics), move on to the content of the presentation (speech structure and the effectiveness of supporting materials), and finally address performance and the management of challenges.
+The workshop will start with an analysis of the context (the various types of audience, the presentation objective, the format it is inserted into, the spaces, and logistics).
+It will then move on to the content of the presentation (the speech structure and the effectiveness of presentation supports), and finally cover performance and the management of critical issues.

 Learning objectives

-By the end of the workshop, participants will have improved:
+By the conclusion of the workshop, participants will have increased:

 Course contents